hodeiez/secretClub/README.md

 3.-The most commented post will be published in a public page. <br>

 **PROJECT STATUS**<br>
-An user can register, log in (but still cames some errors), can post in the member site, can see other members posts,can write comments for posts.<br>
+An user can register, log in , can post in the member site, can see other members posts,can write comments for posts.
+Home page shows most commented page<br>
-**to implement:** validation for posts, error message fix, ,show the most commented post at home page
+**to implement:** validation for posts, nice stylign and UX.